Serenity Smart Homes | Automation for Aging in Place & Accessible Living | Subscription-Free & Privacy-Focused Smart Homes

 What started with a baby monitor became a whole new way of thinking about smart homes.

 That DIY moment revealed a larger truth: smart home automation didn’t have to mean giving up your privacy.
-It sparked the mission behind everything we do today – empowering people with smart homes that work for them, not for tech giants.
+It sparked the mission behind everything we do at Serenity Smart Homes — empowering people with smart homes that work for them, not for tech giants.

 The smart home industry isn’t just selling convenience — it’s collecting your data.

-Many mainstream smart devices – from voice assistants to thermostats and video doorbells – are designed to send data to remote servers.
+Many mainstream smart devices — from voice assistants to thermostats and video doorbells — are designed to send data to remote servers by default.
 This includes:

 • Continuous voice recordings from smart assistants

-• Surveillance creep: Devices that listen more than you realize
+• Surveillance creep: Devices that listen and record far more than you realize

 At Serenity Smart Homes, we flip that model.
 Our privacy-first installations are rooted in local control and data sovereignty:

-• We use Zigbee and other local protocols to avoid cloud reliance
+• We use Z-Wave and other local protocols to keep device communication inside your home

-• Cameras are routed to local NVRs, not third-party platforms
+• Cameras are routed to local NVRs, not third-party cloud platforms

-• Everything is brought together through Home Assistant, a secure, open-source platform that stays in your home, not the cloud
+• Everything is unified through Home Assistant, an open-source platform that runs entirely on your local network

 Home Assistant logo

-You don’t have to trade privacy for functionality.
+You don’t have to trade functionality for privacy.
 You just need better tools.

-And because everything is built around your needs, not a subscription model, you’re never paying for features you don’t want, or handing over data you didn’t mean to share.
+In every case, the system is built around your needs — not a subscription model.
+That means you’re never paying for features you don’t want, and you’re never handing over data you didn’t intend to share.

-What a Privacy-First Smart Home Looks Like in Practice
+What a Privacy-First Smart Home System Actually Includes

-One client told us how relieved they were knowing that their home’s security footage never left their house, even when they were hundreds of miles away.
-Another shared how voice-activated lighting scenes made late-night diaper changes and bedtime smoother, without sharing data with Amazon or Google.
+One client told us how relieved they were knowing their home security footage never left the house — even when they were checking it from hundreds of miles away.
+Another shared how automating their evening wind-down routine finally made bedtime feel manageable instead of chaotic.

-These setups aren’t one-size-fits-all.
-Each install is a collaboration to build around your lifestyle, your safety concerns, and your trust boundaries.
+These setups are never one-size-fits-all.
+Every installation is a collaboration — built around your lifestyle, your safety concerns, and your specific trust boundaries.

 You don’t need to be a tech expert to demand better.
 You just need someone in your corner.

-• Designing systems that match your privacy values
+• Designing systems that match your privacy values, not just your wish list

-• Providing ongoing support, so your home evolves with you
+• Providing ongoing support so your home grows with you instead of against you

 You deserve a smart home that empowers you, not one that reports on you.